scottrice/Ice/Binary-README.txt

 Setup:

-Run Ice for the first time to add your ROMs directory and to download the emulators.
+Run Ice for the first time to create your ROMs directory and to download the emulators.

 ================================================================================